YuRui1113/book-management-system/README.md

 It will generate the build package in /dist/web-front folder.

 ## How To Run
+For run application on local environment, must follow below steps:
+- Create a PostgreSQL database on your local machine

+The data source configuration is in application-local.yml, if it is different from your current setting, change this file and rebuild.

 - Run Rest-API

 At your local environment, you can follow below steps to run Rest-API:
 1. Install JRE for java 17
-2. Run Rest-API by below command:
+2. Enter the build jar folder '/target' and run Rest-API by below command:
 ```
 java -jar rest-api-0.0.1-SNAPSHOT.jar
 ```

 - Run Web Front

+At your local environment, the convenient way is using Angular CLI, make sure your have installed Angular CLI on your machine.
+Enter the project root directory and use below command to run Web Front application:
+```
+ng serve
+```
+Then you can view it by http://localhost:4200.

-The package which above step builds can be run in a web server.
+Another way to run Web Front is using the above build package which  can be run in a web server.
 Ex.
-Nginx
+Nginx.
+If you have Nginx, you can use below steps to run:
 1. Install Nginx web server on your machine
-2. Deploy above build package to Nginx
+2. Deploy above build package in '/dist/web-front' folder to Nginx
 3. Run Nginx

-At your local environment, there is another convenient way which uses Angular CLI to run
-```
-ng serve
-```
-Then you can acess it by http://localhost:4200.

 ## How To Test
 Both applications provide unit test cases.